indaco/predix-hello-scalajs/README.md

 # Predix Hello ScalaJS

-A basic attempt to develop a web app on Predix.io using the Scala and ScalaJS.
+A basic attempt to develop a web app on Predix.io using Scala and ScalaJS.

 ![alt text][logo]